Skip to Content

 For enhanced performance, we recommend using JavaScript only when a Jitterbit Script equivalent is not available.

-JavaScript Support in Jitterbit
+JavaScript support in Jitterbit

 Jitterbit's Javascript engine supports the ECMA-262 v5.1 standard as specified by ECMA International.
 This version of JavaScript has native support of JSON and the definition and use of functions inside scripts.
 Jitterbit's JavaScript conforms to standard JavaScript object manipulation and behavior.